ShingShanger/csf432-fall2020/readme.md

 Each week there will be a quiz that tests your knowledge and understanding of the topics and concepts covered that week.

 * You are not permitted to get help from other students when completing quizzes.
+* Two lowest quiz grades will be dropped from quiz average

 ### Exams